-At UWFT (UW Finance Transformation) go-live in mid-2023, the UW will also transition to a new Workday operating and support model, collectively known as the Workday Sustainment Model.
+At UW Finance Transformation (UWFT) go-live on July 6, 2023, the UW will transition to a new Workday operating and support model, collectively known as Workday Sustainment.

-The Sustainment model encompasses the entirety of the Workday Finance, Human Capital Management (HCM) ecosystem and is comprised of several entities that describe the relationships, processes, workflows, and decision-making structures necessary to efficiently and effectively conduct university financial and human resources business.
+The Sustainment model encompasses the entirety of the Workday® Finance and Human Capital Management (HCM) ecosystem, and is comprised of several entities that describe the relationships, processes, workflows, and decision-making structures necessary to efficiently and effectively conduct University financial and human resources business.

 Workday Governance Model: The Governance model describes which kind of decisions need to be made through a shared process, who needs to work together to make those decisions, and the processes and relationships that lead to reasoned decision-making.

 Workday Operating Model: The Operating model is primarily functional work performed by the business (e.g., Shared Environments, Human Resources, Finance, Research, UW Medicine).
-This work is directed towards the functional operation of the Workday ERP platform.
+This work is directed towards the functional operation of the Workday enterprise resource planning (ERP) platform.
 The operating model tells us where and how work gets done.

-This project is being led by UW Information Technology in collaboration with UW Finance Transformation sponsors, University leadership and other major stakeholders.
+This project is being led by UW Information Technology in collaboration with UWFT sponsors, University leadership and other major stakeholders.

 Specifically, this project will work to safeguard business continuity and minimize disruptions to Workday’s support and operations, and is focused on: